Free Download PC Game

 strictly on the nitty-gritty of Middle Ages economics, which means

-that, whether you ply your trad
+that, whether you ply your trade

 on the seas or on terra firma, you still spend almost all of your time